-At the start of your journey it is best to break down the transformation into phases.
+It’s easier to think about when you break down the transformation into phases.
 We often refer to these phases as taking a crawl/walk/run approach.
 Let’s briefly explore each.

 Once you’ve completed the crawl phase, your business is already starting to transform.
 Orders are coming in online, customer adoption is growing and internal users are experiencing the benefits as the website is removing some of the daily routine tasks.
 Now it is time to boost internal efficiencies by investing in the backend integrations, primarily integration to the ERP.

-After your eStore has completed the walk stage you will find that customers are finding greater value with your tools, leading to more online conversions and efficiencies have been gained throughout the selling process (both internal and external).
-This creates space to allocate resources to expansion of the online sales channel.
+After your eStore has completed the walk stage you will find that customers are finding greater value with your tools, leading to more online conversions and increased efficiencies throughout the selling process (both internal and external).
+This creates space to allocate resources to expanding the online sales channel.

 In the run phase, we start exploring all the ways you can maximize your online presence to generate increased interest for your products, drive more traffic and convert more business online.
 The run phase is iterative and typically is not a single event but rather a number of small enhancements that continue to bring value to both customers and your bottom line.
 The idea here is continuous product improvement.